 Learn everything about Chateau Balestard La Tonnelle St. Emilion, Grand Cru Classe, with wine tasting notes and wine with food pairings.
 Learn about the best vintages, the history of the property, vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Balestard La Tonnelle dates all the way back to the fifteenth century.
 Chateau Balestard La Tonnelle found the inspiration for its name from a member of the clergy, Canon Balestard.
 The historic tonnelle (or tower) is located right in the middle of their vines.

-At the time the tower was constructed, it was built for use an observation tower.
+At the time the tower was constructed, it was built for use as an observation tower.
 One of the oldest structures in Saint Emilion, the ancient tower dates almost as far back as the birth of the estate as it was erected in the fifteenth century.
 Today, the tower is used as the symbol for Chateau Balestard La Tonnelle.

 To immortalize the poem, the estate includes a copy of it on the labels for Chateau Balestard La Tonnelle to this day.
 Thierry Capdemourlin is in charge of the property.
 Michel Rolland is the consultant.

 Chateau Balestard La Tonnelle Vineyards, Terroir, Grapes, Winemaking

 The 10.6-hectare, Right Bank vineyard of Chateau Balestard La Tonnelle is planted to 70% Merlot, 25% Cabernet Franc and 5% Cabernet Sauvignon.
 Located just outside the town of St. Emilion, they are not far from Chateau Soutard, Chateau Villemaurine, or Chateau La Couspaude.